 Because of the complexity and size of this project, the review and update will be done in segments over three years.
 A final draft of the updated Land Use Bylaw is expected to be adopted by mid-2024.

-Based on public input and feedback from Council received to date, the following key areas of interest have been identified as project priorities:
+Based on public input from the first round of public participation in 2021 and feedback from Council received to date, the following key areas of interest have been identified as project priorities:

 Although these key areas have been identified, Leduc County will review all sections of the Land Use Bylaw as part of this project.